Outcome · June 2, 2026 · Indianapolis 46220

 C-3

-Shvonne Watson, on behalf of Table Holdings dba Every Day Auto, has filed a Variance of Use petition with the Metropolitan Board of Zoning Appeals.
-The request asks the BZA to permit an auto sales business at 3002 East 56th Street, Indianapolis — a use that is not allowed under the property's current C-3 (Neighborhood Commercial) zoning.
+Shvonne Watson, on behalf of Table Holdings dba Every Day Auto, filed a Variance of Use petition with the Metropolitan Board of Zoning Appeals.
+The request asked the BZA to permit an auto sales business at 3002 East 56th Street, Indianapolis.
+That use is not allowed under the property's C-3 (Neighborhood Commercial) zoning.

 C-3 is the zoning classification Indianapolis uses for modest neighborhood-serving businesses: dry cleaners, small offices, coffee shops, tailors.
-The ordinance expressly excludes outdoor display, outdoor storage, and outdoor sales of merchandise — the very activities a car lot depends on.
+The ordinance expressly excludes outdoor display, outdoor storage, and outdoor sales of merchandise.
+Those are the very activities a car lot depends on.

 Case